keyboard-ergonomics/keymacs/README.md

 * Fix QWERTY problems (apply solutions from well known alternative layouts).
-* Place keys for general Emacs combos into easyly accessible places instead of remapping them in Emacs.
+* Place keys for general Emacs combos into easily accessible places instead of remapping them in Emacs.

 ### Problems with familiar keys bindings in alternative keyboards